MileHacker Logo

 Voltage/Frequency: Japan uses 100V.
 Eastern Japan (including Ishigaki) operates at 50Hz.
 Most modern electronics are compatible.

-Plug Type: Japan uses Type A (two flat parallel pins) and Type B (adds a round grounding pin) plugs.
-A Power adapter with Type A/B compatibility is suggested.
+Plug Type: Japan uses Type A (a type a plug) and Type B (adds a round grounding pin) plugs.
+A Power adapter with A/b TYPE compatibility is suggested.

 Mobile Phone: Check that your phone is unlocked and supports Japanese frequency bands.